jazoxo/wli-balance/README.md

    ```shell
      npm install
 	 ```
+- Open the ```.env``` file and put the address in USER_ADDRESS ="put any address here"  and save it.

-- When it finishes run the below command to see your account balance
+- Then run the below command to see your account balance

 	 ```shell
 	 npm run nunu